top of page

 • Outline: for a movie, I'm outlining just to figure out how the story is going to flow.
 For a television show, I'm seeing what I want to include and how long the story is going to go for.
 Usually, I'll have a notebook for television shows and dry-erase index cards for movies that I can move around on a Velcro board.

-• Writing: for movies, when I am doing the first draft of a script, I tend to write it in a notebook, so that, if I want to take something out or move something, I can have all my notes in one place.
+• Writing/Revising: for movies, when I am doing the first draft of a script, I tend to write it in a notebook, so that, if I want to take something out or move something, I can have all my notes in one place.
 When I am done with a first draft, I tend to put it away for a few days and work on something else so that, when I come back to it, I can look at it with new eyes.

 • Video Games: for the video game-based music, I play the games or watch walkthroughs if I don't have the game.
 As I'm playing, I'll make notes on the setting, story, and characters.
 I also look at character histories if I'm making songs based off the characters themselves, since sometimes the games could only touch a little bit on a character.